unsol/design/eth_interface.md

-# Ethereum System Module Specification
+# Ethereum System Module Specification; Version 0

 The Ethereum system module expose the core Ethereum API to the WASM environment.
 The Ethereum [module](https://github.com/WebAssembly/design/blob/master/Modules.md) general will be implemented in the Ethereum client's native language.
 All parameters and returns are restricted to 32 or 64 bit integers.
 Floats are disallowed.